Annotations in Source Code

 Embedding declarations of code annotations in your source code

-You can get a copy of the code-annotations declarations on the
+You can get a copy of the code-annotations declarations on the page of JetBrains Rider settings Ctrl+Alt+S. Optionally, when copying you can choose to make the declarations internal and/or add the

 [Conditional("JETBRAINS_ANNOTATIONS")] attribute to the declarations.